-A person who receives a citation imposing a civil fine may elect a hearing before the Planning Board or its designee by filing a written request for hearing with the Director.
-The request for a hearing must be received by the Director within 15 days after the administrative citation was issued.
-The filing of a request for a hearing does not stay an administrative order to stop work, stabilize a site, or stop a violation.
+1. A person who receives a citation imposing a civil fine may elect a hearing before the Board or its designee by filing a written request for hearing with the Director.
+The request for a hearing must be received by the Director within 15 days after the

-- 2. If the Director receives a request to hold a hearing under this Article, the Director must promptly schedule a hearing, unless the requestor consents to a delay, and must issue a notice of hearing. - 3.
-The Planning Board may assign a hearing officer, including a Hearing Examiner from the Office of Zoning and Administrative Hearings, to conduct a public hearing and submit a report and recommendation on any alleged violation of this Chapter or a Planning Board action.
-The hearing officer must submit the required report and recommendation to the Planning Board not later than 30 days after the hearing record closes.
+- administrative citation was issued.
+The filing of a request for a hearing does not stay an administrative order to stop work, stabilize a site, or stop a violation. - 2.
+If the Director receives a request to hold a hearing under this Article, the Director must promptly schedule a hearing, unless the requestor consents to a delay, and must issue a notice of hearing. - 3.
+The Board may assign a hearing officer, including a Hearing Examiner from the Office of Zoning and Administrative Hearings, to conduct a public hearing and submit a report and recommendation on any alleged violation of this Chapter or a Planning Board action.
+The hearing officer must submit the required report and recommendation to the Board not later than 30 days after the hearing record closes.
 The hearing officer may extend the time to file the report by notifying all parties. - 4.
-After holding the hearing, the Planning Board may impose any civil fine or administrative civil penalty authorized by this Section, and also may: - a. suspend or revoke the plan that is the subject of a Planning Board action; - b. approve a compliance program that lists each remedial action that must be taken; - c. require the violator to post a bond or other surety to guarantee completion of a compliance program; - d. allow the violator to propose modifications to the plan; or - e. take any combination of these actions. - 5.
-All fines, penalties, or forfeitures collected by the Planning Board under this Section must be remitted to the Planning Board and placed in the general funds available for use by the Planning Board. - 6.
-The Planning Board may spend funds from fines and penalties for project corrections, plan enforcement, or other Planning Board purposes.
-The Planning Board, in its sole discretion, may spend collected fines or penalties to perform or correct some or all violations noted in an administrative citation without obligating the Planning Board, instead of the person responsible, to correct any violation. - G. Enforcement rules; Conduct of Hearing. - 1.
-The Planning Board must: - a. adopt rules to administer and enforce this Section as a method (2) regulation, subject to Council review under Chapter 2A, Section 15; and - b. conduct any proceeding under this Section as provided in those rules.
+After holding the hearing, the Board may impose any civil fine or administrative civil penalty authorized by this Section, and also may: - a. suspend or revoke the plan that is the subject of a Planning Board Action; - b. approve a compliance program that lists each remedial action that must be taken; - c. require the violator to post a bond or other surety to guarantee completion of a compliance program; - d. allow the violator to propose modifications to the plan; or - e. take any combination of these actions. - 5.
+All fines, penalties, or forfeitures collected under this Section must be remitted to the Board and placed in the general funds. - 6.
+The Board may spend funds from fines and penalties for project corrections, plan enforcement or, subject to Council appropriations, other Board purposes.
+The Board, in its sole discretion, may spend collected fines or penalties to perform or correct some or all violations noted in an administrative citation without obligating the Board, instead of the person responsible, to correct any violation. - G. Enforcement rules; conduct of hearing. - 1.
+The Board must: - a. adopt regulations to administer and enforce this Section as a method (2) regulation, subject to Council review under Chapter 2A, Section 15; and - b. conduct any proceeding under this Section as provided in those regulations.